kenken64/brownbag-workshop-aidev/README.md

 ### Developer Persona

-Enter the below persona as the system prompt:
+Enter the below persona as the prompt:

 #### Full-Stack Developer Persona: Kenneth Phang